 Our ethos in Early Years is to support children’s personal, social and emotional development so that they feel safe and secure and are ready to learn.

-Through the seven areas of learning we provide topics that excite and engage children, building on own interests and developing their experiences of the world around them.
-We recognise that all children come into our setting with varied experiences and all staff work hard to ensure that the learning opportunities provided widen their knowledge and understanding of the world, setting ambitious expectations for all children.
+Through the seven areas of learning we provide topics that excite and engage children in their learning, building on own interests and developing their experiences of the world around them.
+We recognise that all children come into our setting with varied experiences and all staff ensure that the learning opportunities provided widen their knowledge and understanding of the world, setting ambitious expectations for all children.

 At Forest Academy, we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points.
 We follow the Early Years curriculum using topic themes and enrichment opportunities.

-- Carefully planning sequences of activities that provide meaningful learning experiences, developing each child’s characteristics of learning.
+- Carefully planning sequences of activities that provide meaningful learning experiences developing each child’s characteristics of effective teaching and learning.

 - Providing high quality interactions with adults that demonstrate and impact on the progress of all children.

-- Using high quality questioning and interactions to check understanding and address misconceptions.
+- Using high quality questioning and interactions to check children’s understanding and address misconceptions.

 - Staff acting as role models to the children they teach in order for children to develop their own speaking and listening skills.

-- Carefully assessing, through observations, which are recorded on tapestry and shared with parents.
-These are used to inform the next steps of learning and meet individual needs.
+- Careful assessment through observations which are recorded on Tapestry and shared with parents.
+These are used to inform the next steps of learning and meeting individual needs.

 - Developing an effective and engaging environment that is set up so that children can access all areas of learning both inside and outside at any one time.